 conduct.
 If it is impossible to re-establish the pre-existing condition, the state should provide compensation.

-This environmental law ensures that every Citizen has a right to a clean and healthy environment and a duty to safeguard and enhance the environment
+This environmental law ensures that every Citizen has a right to a clean and healthy environment and a duty to safeguard and enhance the environment.

-This environmental law requires that where for exceptional reasons of overriding public interest, the general obligation to protect threatened or endangered species and natural systems that are of special importance to sustaining life, providing livelihoods, or general well-being cannot be provided, such cost-effective offsetting measures must be undertaken by the proponents of an activity to restore as nearly as may be feasible the lost environmental services to the community.
+This environmental law requires that where for exceptional reasons of overriding public interest, the general obligation to protect threatened or endangered species and natural systems that are of particular importance to sustaining life, providing livelihoods, or general well-being cannot be provided, such cost-effective offsetting measures must be undertaken by the proponents of activity to restore as nearly as may be feasible the lost environmental services to the community.

 This principle prescribes that the polluter should bear the cost of preventing and remediating pollution.